Our popular articles on low doc loans

-- Third party guarantees (e.g. parents guaranteeing your loan)
+- Third-party guarantees (e.g. parents guaranteeing your loan)

 - Introductory interest rates

-- Repayment breaks
+- Repayment holidays

 - In some instances, security substitution

-They can also be of use to professional investors, people with fluctuating incomes or people who have had a low income in the last financial year.
+- Professional investors, people with fluctuating incomes or people who have had a low income in the last financial year.

-A low doc loan may be the best fit for the self employed as minimal documentation is required to qualify for this type of loan.
+- Self employed, freelancers, or casual workers as minimal documentation is required to qualify for this type of loan.

 Generally speaking, if you can provide up-to-date business income evidence, you should.